The round-up: Brisbane’s best American barbecue restaurants

-Proof BBQ & Booze, Windsor: This pitmaster’s paradise might be the newest on this list, but Proof BBQ & Booze has quickly made a name for itself amongst Brisbane’s brisket-loving diners.
-Proof’s outdoor smoker and kitchen lovingly cooks a diverse mix of meaty morsels, with a menu specialising in a by-the-pound meat selection that includes beef brisket and short rib, pulled pork, pork ribs, hot links and smoked chickens, accompanied by extras such as taxi fries (deep-fried chicken skin), sweet smoked pecan wings, double beef-and-cheese smash burger, barbecue-shrimp grits, mac’n’cheese, a 50-ounce tomahawk to share, and smoked watermelon with prosciutto and gorgonzola.
+Proof BBQ & Booze, Toowoomba: This pit-master’s paradise is hailed as one of Queensland’s best, earning name for itself amongst Brisbane’s brisket-loving diners.
+Though Proof’s Windsor spot is out of action in the wake of the floods, fans can head up the range to Toowoomba, where Proof’s diverse mix of meaty morsels is available.
+The menu specialises in a by-the-pound meat selection that includes beef brisket and short rib, pulled pork, pork ribs, hot links and smoked chickens, accompanied by extras such as taxi fries (deep-fried chicken skin), sweet smoked pecan wings, double beef-and-cheese smash burger, barbecue-shrimp grits, mac’n’cheese, a 50-ounce tomahawk to share, and smoked watermelon with prosciutto and gorgonzola.

 Smokey Moo, Newstead: Formerly an East Brisbane operation, Gasworks is now where you can find one of Brisbane’s most dedicated barbecue outlets.
 Shalom and Wensley Bitton are dishing up straightforward meals their charming barbecue nook Smokey Moo.
 Woods such as black wattle, Australian oak, macadamia wood and pecan chips are used to smoked the likes of brisket, ribs, beef cheeks and house-cured pastrami, all of which are dreamily succulent and flavoursome.

 Big Roddy’s Rippin’ Rib Shack, South Brisbane and Fortitude Valley: After honing his secret rib recipe in the Brisbane market scene, Rod Saba of Big Roddy’s Rippin’ Rib Shack teamed up with pal David Kempnich to open a rib joint in Fish Lane – and they followed it up with a second location in the heart of The Valley.
 At this rib shack patrons can choose either baby back pork or beef short ribs, smothered in one of Big Roddy’s secret sauces.
 If getting your hands dirty with a rack of ribs isn’t enough, you can also devour Roddy’s signature ribwich, buffalo wings, poutine and corn on the cob.